 With the square's permanency cemented, Mt.
 Scott–Arleta residents now have a space to host events to further bring the community together.
 A stage is now situated at one end of the plaza; structures and seating gifted by contributing organizations further amplify the welcoming sentiment of the square.
-The success of the project, combined with its low-cost of only $30,000 due to the generosity of Portland organizations and community volunteers, has inspired city leaders to reproduce the plan in other areas of the city.
+The success of the project, combined with its low cost of only $30,000 due to the generosity of Portland organizations and community volunteers, has inspired city leaders to reproduce the plan in other areas of the city.

 Considerations for Your Community

 The Arleta Triangle Square project is exemplary of how public safety can be achieved through community and municipal collaboration.
 By prioritizing public safety over traffic efficiency, Commissioner Hardesty and the City of Portland made it possible for community leaders to realize a vision for the neighborhood they call home.
 Further, it encourages community investment by motivating organizations to contribute.
-The combination of these factors creates mutual good will and will create opportunity for more investment within the community, and enable existing businesses to thrive.
+The combination of these factors creates mutual goodwill and will create an opportunity for more investment within the community, and enable existing businesses to thrive.

 Buzzfile.
 Mt.
 Scott-Arleta Neighborhood Association

 David, Steve.
 "Safety Over Speek Week: Slip Lanes Would Never Exist If We Prioritized Safety Over Speed."
 Transportation for America, Nov.
 5, 2019.